Jaxsbr/iblogyo/source/_posts/boxyvault-lambda-infra.md

 Deploying a Lambda function requires the following steps:

 - Zip up the function code
-- Push the zip file to AWS S3 and capture neccessary resources Id's
+- Push the zip file to AWS S3 and capture neccessary resources Id's that links to the S3 object
 - Link the S3 Id to the infrastructure template
 - Deploy the Cloudformation resource via the AWS CLI

+## CI/CD Tools

+I've not yet decide on what tool I'd like to use but have two preferences:

+- Github Actions
+- AWS Code Build/Deploy

+Why would I need this, could I not just run the individual deploy scripts?
+My main reason for considering CI/CD tools are:

+- Reliable deployments (pressing a button is less error prone than running a script with arguments)
+- Provides a way to orchestrate multiple deploy scripts
+- Allows me a unique upskilling opportunity that aligns with my day job

+## Conclusion

+Lamda function code is seperated by function name, deployment and infrastructure files reside in the root `lambda` directory.
+I'm considering the introduction of CI/CD tooling into the project but need to look at pros and cons of my options.

+[Previous Boxyvault Project Planning](https://jaxsbr.github.io/pkb-blog/2023/10/13/boxyvault-project-planning/) - stay tuned for next post